 We plan different step changes for our section of the industry.
 We have proprietary products and innovations in the pipeline.
 There is one thing that we would like to champion more than anything else:

 Mutual respect and co-operation between candidates and recruiting companies.

 Recruitment companies are often criticised, and slated in social media, and rightly so

-We see and hear complaints that:
+We see and hear complaints:

 - A personal email and CV submission is often not even acknowledged.

-- Promises are made and forgotten.
+- Promises get made and forgotten.

-These are examples of a lack of respect; there are other examples but they all fall into the same category of recruiters not following the golden rule.
+These are examples of a lack of respect; there are other examples, but they all fall into the same category of recruiters not following the golden rule.
 They are not treating candidates how they would like to be treated.

 Speaking from a recruiters point of view, we understand why some companies treat candidates unprofessionally.